traceyttran/Moon/_posts/2020-12-28-CovidTrackerApp-Chartjs.md

 > **`npm i chart.js`**

-everything worked smoothly thereafter.
+everything worked smoothly after.
 It seems that while I am referring to it in the package.json, I still have to download it individually.